rabbitboots/utf8_tools/README.md

 **UTF-8 Sequence**: A single Unicode Code Point, encoded in UTF-8 and stored as a Lua string. `"A"`

-**Start Byte**: The first byte in a UTF-8 Sequence, which indicates the length of the sequence (one to four bytes).
+**Start Byte**: The first byte in a UTF-8 Sequence.
+The length of the sequence is encoded in the start byte.

 **Continuation Byte**: The second, third or fourth byte in a UTF-8 Sequence.
 A UTF-8 Sequence may not be longer than 4 bytes.